 - Select ‘Reaction’ as the Force type.

 - Select in which direction will the force be calculated in Component selection.
-Here we will calculate the force in all directions, therefore we select ‘All’.
+Here we will calculate force in all directions, therefore we select ‘All’.

 - Assign the faces where the statistical analysis will be conducted.